touist/touist/INSTALL.md

 I know that it is using s-expressions and that people prefer json or yaml (to be fair, me too) and that there is no syntax highlighting or anything.
 But `jbuilder` is very nice and more importantly, fast and maintained.

-## Notes on version numbers

-To be able to have a version number synchronized with the `git` version, the makefile `Makefile` will try to run the command:

-	git describe --tags

-and use the `cppo` preprocessor on `src/lib/touistVersion.cppo.ml` to produce the file `_build/src/lib/touistVersion.ml` containing the git version.

 ----------